abbbinash/OpenShift/interview-day2.md

    - Basically scaling horizontally is scaling out that means increaseing the number of replicas.
    - Scaling vertically means scaling the resource request and resource limit in the pod.

+5. Purpose of HPA in OpenShift.

+   - Horizontal Pod autoscaller basically used when we need to scale out the pods.
+When the load request is high we need to automatically scale the pods.
+So for that we use HPA.
+   - We can use **oc autoscale deployment <deployment-name> --cpu-percent=50 --min=2 --max=10**

+6. What is a Rolling Deployment strategy in OpenShift, and when would you use it?

+    - There are mainly 2 deployment strategy(deployment rollout).
+Blue greeen and canary.
+Other than these there is also recreate and Rolling update
+    - In blue green strategy we mainly devide our application environment into 2 parts where we redirect our application traffic using load balancer to one part.
+Then we deploy our new application update to the other half.
+    - In canary deployment
+    - In Recreate strategy what we do is, we kill all the pods and another set of pods will be deployed.
+But there will be some downtime.
+    - In rolling update we will replace pods one by one with the latest version.
+    -